2c2c/pillow-art/README.md

 If you manually implement your own drawing algorithm you can get a 100x speedup by checking the color distance *before* drawing.
 This lets you work with one image (if the color distance is worse just dont apply the change).
 I wrote this to mess with Pillow so I wasn't really concerned with performance.

-With enough iterations you can make any image look pretty using this method.
+Here's an example using line shapes:

 ![lines](https://i.imgur.com/SQmNVvv.gif)

+Here's an example using ellipse shapes:

 ![ellipses](https://i.imgur.com/es8Z9mh.gif)

+With enough iterations you can make any image look pretty using this method.